Frank1963-mpoyi/EMPLOYEE-REGISTER-PROJECT-CRUD/README.md

         * pip install pipenv

-    3. install the requirements located in requirements_dev.txt in requirements directory
+    3. install the requirements located in requirements.txt in requirements file's root directory

     4. create a postgres database on your local environement or Database Server.